Skip to main content

 OpenAI is not just paying for broken software.
 It is starting to pay for broken agent behavior.

-The scope list tells you exactly what OpenAI thinks is now worth paying for.
-The first item is the giveaway: third-party prompt injection and data exfiltration, where attacker-controlled text can reliably hijack a victim's agent, including Browser, ChatGPT Agent, and similar products, into taking a harmful action or leaking sensitive information.
-OpenAI says the behavior has to be reproducible at least 50 percent of the time.
-That is not framed as a weird model quirk.
-It is framed as a reportable abuse path.
+The scope list is the giveaway.
+OpenAI says it will accept third-party prompt injection and data exfiltration reports where attacker-controlled text can reliably hijack a victim's agent, including Browser, ChatGPT Agent, and similar products, into taking harmful action or leaking sensitive information.
+The company says the behavior has to be reproducible at least 50 percent of the time.

 Editorial diagram showing classic software bugs on one side and AI abuse cases such as prompt injection, data exfiltration, proprietary leakage, and account-integrity abuse on the other, with the new safety bounty sitting in the overlap.

-Figure / 01 The real product move is not the word bounty.
+Figure / 01The real product move is not the word bounty.
 It is the decision to treat agent abuse paths as bounty-worthy failures.

 Editorial illustration of an agent reading attacker-controlled content, crossing a tool boundary, and then reaching sensitive data and account actions through a live session.

-Figure / 02 Once agents can browse, call tools, and act through MCP-style connectors, prompt injection stops looking like a chat glitch and starts looking like an attack chain.
+Figure / 02Once agents can browse, call tools, and act through MCP-style connectors, prompt injection stops looking like a chat glitch and starts looking like an attack chain.

-What OpenAI is leaving out on purpose
+What OpenAI is deliberately leaving out

-Why this matters beyond OpenAI
+Why this will matter beyond OpenAI

-That is why this March 25 launch is worth covering.
-Not because OpenAI added another form.
-Because it quietly answered a more interesting question: what kinds of AI failure now count as bugs serious enough to pay for?
-On this showing, the answer is increasingly simple.
-If an agent can be tricked into leaking, acting, or crossing a boundary it should not cross, OpenAI wants to hear about it.
+That is why I think this launch matters.
+Not because OpenAI added another web form.
+Because it answered a more important question in public: what kinds of AI failure now count as bugs serious enough to pay for?
+On this evidence, the answer is getting much more operational.

 Source file